mollydesjardin/taiyo-corpus-tools/readme.md

 ## Reuse
 Copyright Molly Des Jardin

 I wrote these scripts for my own, one-time personal use, and no longer maintain them.
-There are doubtless many changes that might improve the project (not least, less hard coding in favor of command line arguments or a config file).
+There are doubtless many improvements it could use (not least, command line arguments or a config file instead of hard-coding).
 Please feel free to reuse or enhance this basic code in your own projects.

 *MIT License*